wso2/docs-ei/en/micro-integrator/docs/setup/user_stores/setting_up_ro_ldap.md

 				<code>connection_name</code>
 			</td>
 			<td>
 				The username used to connect to the user store and perform various operations.
-This user does not need to be an administrator in the user store.
-However, the user requires permission to read the user list and user attributes, and to perform search operations on the user store.
+This user needs to be an administrator in the user store.
+That is, the user requires write permission to manage add, modify users and to perform search operations on the user store.
 The value you specify is used as the DN (Distinguish Name) attribute of the user who has sufficient permissions to perform operations on users and roles in LDAP.
 			</td>
 		</tr>
 		<tr>